slsu0424/slsu0424.github.io/_posts/2023-09-14-create-word-embeddings-from-pubmed-patient summaries.md

 categories: [ PubMed, NLP, tutorial ]
 image: assets/images/2023-09/OIP_resize.jpg
 ---
-Building upon my previous tutorial on one-hot encoding, this tutorial will review the concept of word embeddings and apply this to real-life data.
+Building upon my previous [tutorial](https://slsu0424.github.io/encoding-pubmed-abstracts-for-nlp-tasks/) on one-hot encoding, this tutorial will review the concept of word embeddings and apply this to real-life data.

 For our example, we will extract patient summaries of diabetic and non-diabetic patients from PubMed.
 From these patient summaries, portions of text will be selected to create word embeddings.
-These embeddings will be "trained" in a neural network model to perform a task, such as classification (diabetic vs. non-diabetic).
+These embeddings will be "trained" in a neural network model to perform a task, such as classifying which patients are diabetic vs. non-diabetic.
 By training word embeddings, the computer will learn if there are any meaningful relationships between the words in the text.

 ## A primer - Word Embeddings